maheennaqvi/Sales-Analysis/README.md

 02_sales_analysis
 R Markdown
 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
-When you click the Knit button a document will be generated that includes both content as well as the output of any embedded R code chunks within the document.
+When you click the Knit button a document will be generated that includes both contents as well as the output of any embedded R code chunks within the document.
 You can embed an R code chunk like this:

 # R FOR BUSINESS ANALYSIS
 # JUMPSTART

 # 1.0 Load the following libraries
 # Work horse packages
 library(tidyverse)
 library(lubridate)
 library(tidyquant)

 # Excel Files